Medical Assistant FAQs

 Where do Medical Assistants work?

 Medical Assistants traditionally work in Physician’s Offices and Clinics, but some may also work in other healthcare facilitates.

 Will I be able to find a job?

 It’s important to note that no school can guarantee employment.
-Here at Dorsey Schools, we offer career services assistance to all eligible graduates of the Medical Assistant program.
+Here at Dorsey Schools, we offer career services assistance to all completers of the Medical Assistant program, however, job placement is not guaranteed.
 You can learn more about the assistance our Career Services team offers by visiting our Career Services for Students and Graduates page.
-It is worth noting though that according to the US Department of Labor, Bureau of Labor Statistics, employment of medical assistants is projected to grow 23% from 2014 to 2024, which is much faster than average for all occupations.a In addition, according to the State of Michigan DTMB, Bureau of Labor Market Information and Strategic Initiatives, employment of medical assistants is projected to grow 10.8% from 2014 to 2024.b
+It is worth noting though that according to the U.S. Department of Labor Bureau of Labor Statistics, the projected job growth for Medical Assistants from 2016-2026 is 29%, which is much faster than average for all occupations. a In addition, according to the State of Michigan DTMB, Bureau of Labor Market Information and Strategic Initiatives, employment of medical assistants is projected to grow 10.8% from 2014 to 2024.b

 How much can I expect to make as a Medical Assistant?